 For example, if your dog is old and has hip problems, you probably shouldn’t take him on a hiking trip unless you plan on carrying him in a backpack.
 If your dog is a barker, you may want to book rental home accommodations instead of a hotel stay.
 Or hire a dog walker/doggy daycare when on vacation if you will have to leave your pet unattended at any time.
 If you are booking a special bucket list-type trip for your dog, you’d want to fill your days with all of his favorite things and places, advises Halliburton.

 Before you leave, have your pet micro-chipped for identification, and bring a spare tag with your cell number.

 Taking a Road Trip with a Dog: What to Pack

 While on the road, remember that safety comes first.
 Don’t leave home without an emergency kit for your family and a separate pet first aid kit.
 Have the first aid kits handy so you don’t have to unpack the whole car to reach them.
 It’s also a good idea to pack copies of a health certificate and medical records.

-Essential pet items include food and water bowls, leashes, pet wipes, blankets/bed, poop bags, and a crate or kennel.
+Essential pet items include food and water bowls, leashes, pet wipes, travel blankets/bed, poop bags, and a crate or kennel.
 Be sure to pack any medications your dog needs, and bottled water.
 It’s also a good idea to have a harness and seat belt or car seat for your dog.
 BringFido’s editors recommend the Snoozer Roll Around Travel Dog Carrier Backpack 4-in-1 travel carrier.
 It converts to a backpack, dog bed, and car seat.
 It also has wheels so owners can tow their pets through an airport.